intel/ai-innovation-bridge/genai-rockstar-drawing-2023/README.md

 ## Participation Overview

 * Deploy the Terraform Module in your AWS account
+  * Take a screenshot of the successful deployment

-* Connect to the public ip of your EC2 instance to access the Fast Chat UI
+* Connect to the public ip of your EC2 instance to access the Fast Chat UI and the Stable Diffusion module  `http://yourpublicip:7860`
   * Enter in a prompt to generate song lyrics
+  * Take a screenshot of the song lyrics generated

+* Connect to the public ip of your EC2 instance to access the Stable Diffusion `http://yourpublicip:5000`
+  * Use the prompt to generate a picture to use for your album cover.
+(Note the time it takes to generate using Intel AMX)
+  * Open `http://yourpublicip:5001` and use the same prompt as above to generate your image.
+(Note the time it takes to generate without Intel AMX)

-* Bring a screenshot or picture of:
+* Bring a screenshot or picture of the following to the Intel Booth
     1) Terraform output of the successful deployment he Module
     2) The song lyrics you generated using FastChat
+    3) Screen shot of your album cover

 Refer to the [Official Rules](terms.md)

 ## Instructions on how to deploy the GenAI FastChat and Stable Diffusion module.

-NOTE: This module will spin up an m7i.8xlarge in the us-east1 region by default.
+NOTE: This module will spin up an m7i.4xlarge in the us-east1 region by default.
 Make sure to use the terraform destroy command to ensure the instance is deleted when you are finished.

 To start, open your AWS account and click the Cloudshell At the command prompt enter